Western Australia is the world’s largest iron ore producer and exporter.

 The rapid growth in China’s iron ore demand since the early-2000s led to a substantial rise in prices and Western Australia’s iron ore producers responded by investing tens of billions of dollars in new mines and rail and port infrastructure.

-Western Australia’s iron ore sales more than trebled over the past decade, from 264 million tonnes in 2007 to 795 million tonnes in 2017.
+Western Australia’s iron ore sales almost trebled over the past decade, from 291 million tonnes in 2007-08 to 826 million tonnes in 2017-18.
 After years of strong growth, Western Australia’s iron ore sales are slowing, as recently completed projects ramp up to full production.

 The increase in global iron ore supply coupled with a slowdown in China’s demand, saw iron ore prices fall in recent years.
 Western Australia’s iron ore industry remains globally competitive with large iron ore reserves, low cost supply and established long-term trade relationships with major Asian steel makers and trading companies.